batect/batect/docs/content/QuickStart.md

 # Quick start

-The `batect` script is designed to be committed alongside your project, and not installed globally.
-It will automatically pull down the correct version of batect for your operating system.
+The `batect` and `batect.cmd` scripts are designed to be committed alongside your project, and not installed globally.
+They will automatically pull down the correct version of batect for your operating system.

-1. Download the latest version of `batect` from the [releases page](https://github.com/charleskorn/batect/releases), and copy it into your project.
+1. Download the latest version of `batect` and `batect.cmd` from the [releases page](https://github.com/charleskorn/batect/releases), and copy them into your project.

-    Note that you only need the file named `batect` - you don't need to download `batect.jar`.
+    Note that you only need the scripts - you don't need to download `batect.jar`.

-2. Make sure it's executable (run `chmod +x batect`).
+2. If you're on Linux or OS X, make sure the script is executable: run `chmod +x batect`.
 3. Run `./batect --version` and if you see some version information, you're good to go!

 Note that a JVM (version 8 or above) must be installed to use batect.
 (This requirement will be removed in a future release.)